Brand development that increases sales velocity, guaranteed.

 Humility

 As difficult as it might be, sometimes pride must be swallowed.
-No one is saying that you can’t draft an informed counter-argument when someone disagrees with your work, but if you let your feelings interfere with your ability to get the job done, you are only hurting yourself and preventing the world from seeing your true genius, since no one will ever hire you after enough outraged outbursts.
+No one is saying that you can’t draft an informed counter-argument when someone disagrees with your work.
+Still, if you let your feelings interfere with your ability to get the job done, you are only hurting yourself and preventing the world from seeing your true genius, since no one will ever hire you after enough outraged outbursts.

 Data-Driven Brand Development